 Creditors’ Voluntary Liquidation (CVL)

-This is the most common form of insolvency process.
+Creditors’ Voluntary Liquidation is the most common form of the insolvency process.
 It typically comes about when the directors and shareholders of a company realise that it is insolvent because it either cannot pay its debts as they fall due, or its liabilities are greater than its assets.

 The directors of the company engage an insolvency practitioner to prepare the paperwork and act as liquidator.
 At Blake-Turner we can introduce you to these insolvency practitioners with whom we work very closely.